alissongranemann/real-estate-api/README.md

 ## Local setup

+### Database

-In order to make this application runnable, you need to install the following packages (linux):
+In order to make this application runnable, you need to setup the database.
+To start, install following packages (linux):

 ```bash
 apt-get install postgresql-10 python-psycopg2 libpq-dev